ipeluffo/crowdemotion-api-js/README.md

 crowdemotion-api-js
 ====================

-This is CrowdEmotion REST API client for Javascript.
+CrowdEmotion RESTful API client for Javascript.

+This is intended as a very simple example of implementation.